Do you know?:

 It takes a whole day to explore Manaslu Base Camp.
 So, you need to pack lunch from the tea house where you stay.
 You can enjoy the Manaslu-efficient view while having your lunch.

-Both Circuit and Tsum Valley have numerous side-trips with rewarding views and are adventurous.
+Both Circuit and Tsum Valley have numerous side trips with rewarding views and are adventurous.
 Side trips are beneficial for acclimatization.
-If you choose to travel all side-trips in one trek then, you will need a month of holiday.
+If you choose to travel all side trips in one trek then, you will need a month of holiday.

 There are several hidden treasures in the Manaslu region.
 This unspoiled area is only visited by a few people.
 It may be your chance to explore the untouched beauty of Manaslu.

-Namely- Himalchuli Base Camp, Kal Tal(lake), Pungyen Gomba, Manaslu Base Camp, Rui La pass, Sirang Monastery, Birendra Lake, Ponkar Lake, and Milarepa Cave and Danda (ridge) are located in Manaslu Circuit side-trips.
+Namely- Himalchuli Base Camp, Kal Tal(lake), Pungyen Gomba, Manaslu Base Camp, Rui La Pass, Sirang Monastery, Birendra Lake, Ponkar Lake, and Milarepa Cave and Danda (ridge) are located in Manaslu Circuit side-trips.
 Manaslu Base Camp is famous among tourists due to an additional rest day in Samagaun.

 Likewise, Tsum Valley has a lot to offer like Mu Gumpa, Dhephyudonma Gompa, Rachen Gompa, Milarepa Cave, Gomba Lungdang, Rimchet village, and Chumchet village.
-You should not miss them on your visit to Tsum valley.
+You should not miss them on your visit to Tsum Valley.

 The Manaslu Circuit with Tsum Valley trek is a long trek so you need to pack your essentials as required.
-Let's make it short, we have made a list of gears and equipment for your convenient trek:
+Let's make it short, we have made a list of gear and equipment for your convenient trek:

 ● Brimmed hat or cap